SAP/openui5-docs/docs/Simulating_User_Interactions_on_Controls_8615a0b.md

     });
     ```

 ***

 <a name="loio8615a0b9088645ae936dbb8bbce5d01d__section_tmf_bpm_2cb"/>

 ### Table Interaction

 A Table consists of columns \(`sap.m.Column`\) and rows.
 The rows, defined as `sap.m.ColumnListItems`, consist of cells.
-In order to utilize a stable locator which is not expected to change frequently, you can use a field/value combination to retrieve and interact with table items.
+In order to use a stable locator, which isn’t expected to change frequently, you can use a field/value combination to retrieve and interact with table items.

 The following example simulates a click on an item in a table.
 The name of the field can be found in the $metadata file of your OData service.